rodabt/vduckdb/README.md

 - [x] Write base documentation
 - [ ] Map all definitions from `duckdb.h` header file to their V counterparts
 - [ ] Add website and tutorials
+- [ ] Download and install required dependencies
 - [ ] Build integration with V ORM

 ## Contributing